Liptaň: Geography

-South of the village of Liptaň is situated the natural monument Liptaňský bludný balvan with one of the largest glacial erratics in the Czech Republic.
+South of the village of Liptaň is situated the nature monument Liptaňský bludný balvan with one of the largest glacial erratics in the Czech Republic.
 Reminding of the period 250–800 thousand years ago, the boulder was carried there by a continental glacier from the south of Sweden.
 Its weight is about 4.7 tonnes.

 History

 The first written mention of Liptaň is from 1256.
 It was founded around 1240.
 For most of its history, it was a fief of the Olomouc bishopric or it was administered directly by the Olomouc bishops.

 The event known as the Liptaň Tragedy happened on 22 September 1938.
 Radicalized German villagers attacked the gendarmerie station and disarmed and assassinated all six Czech members of the State Defense Guard.
 The gendarme officers' bodies were transported over the border to the German town Leobschütz where they were buried in an unmarked mass grave.

+Demographics

 Transport

-Liptaň lies on the narrow-gauge Třemešná ve Slezsku – Osoblaha Railway.
+Liptaň is located on the narrow-gauge Třemešná ve Slezsku–Osoblaha railway.